From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Acknowledgements

 \section{Acknowledgements}

 This work has received funding from the Research Foundation-Flanders (FWO) (G. Marra: 1239422N, S. Dumančić: 12ZE520N, R. Manhaeve: 1S61718N).
-Luc De Raedt has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 694980 SYNTH: Synthesising Inductive Data Models) and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+Luc De Raedt has received funding from the Flemish Government (AI Research Program), from the FWO, from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 694980 SYNTH: Synthesising Inductive Data Models) and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 This work was also supported by TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215.